How Much Does a Spain Tour Cost? The Honest All-In Number

 How much should I budget per day in Spain on a tour?

 Less than most of Western Europe.
 Plan for €35 to €55 a day in food and drink you cover yourself: a menú del día set lunch with wine (€12-€18), a dinner not included on the tour (€25-€40), and your coffees and tapas, which can come in under €20 for a full evening of small plates.
-On top of that, budget €100 to €150 across the trip for optional excursions, museum entries on free afternoons, and loose ends.
+Add €100 to €150 spread over the trip for optional excursions, the museum you decide to do on a free afternoon and the usual odds and ends.
 Carry €150 to €250 in cash for tips, the tapas counters that still prefer it and markets; cards handle everything else.
-Tips for the guide and driver run €50 to €80 over the trip.
+The guide and driver share €50 to €80 at the end, which is the one tip Spain genuinely expects.

 When is the cheapest time to take a Spain tour?

 December through February on the mainland, leaving aside the Christmas and New Year window.
 Tour prices fall well off the summer peak and flights from an EU hub slip under €100 return, while Madrid and Barcelona stay walkable at 8-14°C and Andalucía a sunny 12-18°C — and the Alhambra is finally easy to book on the day.
 For the best balance of price and weather, aim for the shoulder months: May, June, September and early October are 15 to 25% cheaper than July and August in far kinder conditions, with September the sweet spot as hotel rates slide.
-Our best time to visit Spain guide has the month-by-month detail.
+Our best time to visit Spain guide takes it month by month, including which weeks Semana Santa and the Seville feria knock out of the cheap season.

 How much extra does the flight add to a Spain tour?

 Within Europe, a budget carrier (Ryanair, Vueling, easyJet) runs €60 to €150 return in winter, €100 to €220 in the shoulder months and €180 to €350 at the summer peak, while full-service lines (Iberia, British Airways, Aer Lingus) sit a little higher with a checked bag.
 From North America reckon US$600 to US$950 return in shoulder season and up to US$1,500 in summer, nonstop to Madrid or Barcelona from the East Coast; from Canada C$850 to C$1,500; and from Australia A$1,800 to A$3,500 on a 22-to-24-hour one-stop routing.
 Flying open-jaw into Madrid and home from Barcelona usually costs the same as a return and saves a three-hour AVE backtrack.
-Multiday.tours shows the live flight price from your airport, in your currency, beside the tour so you see the all-in total before booking.
+Search here and the live fare from your airport sits beside the tour in your own currency, so the all-in total is visible before you book either half.